dhowe/RiTaJSHistory/README.md

 #### A Simple Sketch
 --------
-Create a new file on your desktop called 'first.html' and download the latest rita.js from [here](http://rednoise.org/rita/download/), add the following lines, save and drag it into a browser:
+Create a new file HTML file with the following code and download the latest rita.js from [here](http://rednoise.org/rita/download/rita-latest.micro.js/)

 ```html
 <html>